-A local Road Legal 4WD Association Chapter is required to run and maintain a local trail system, RL4WD park and/or promote local RL4WD events.
-Chapters are run as independent non-profits that have access to our grants and co-sponsorship.
-The Road Legal 4WD Association will aid in chapter development, branding, training, designations, marketing, website, social media, insurance, merchandising, and event promotions.
-Our goal is to make a Road Legal 4WD Association chapter as strong as possible so that it may continue to gain local recreational opportunities.
+A local 4x4 club is required to run and maintain a local trail system, park, and/or promote local 4x4 events.
+4x4 Clubs are run as independent non-profits that have access to our grants and co-sponsorship.
+Road Legal 4WD will aid in development, branding, training, designations, marketing, website, social media, insurance, merchandising, and event promotions.
+Our goal is to make a 4x4 club as strong as possible so that it may continue to gain local recreational opportunities.

-Chapters must comply with Road Legal 4WD Association risk management, insurance and ethics guidelines to qualify for their yearly sanctioning renewal which may or may not include a renewal fee as determined by our board.
-Upon the loss of sanctioning, the Chapter must properly file for dissolution and remaining funds from that Chapter will be added to the Road Legal 4WD Association's main membership grant account for proper redistribution among active Chapters.
+4x4 clubs must comply with Road Legal 4WD risk management, insurance, and ethics guidelines to qualify for their yearly sanctioning renewal which may or may not include a renewal fee as determined by our board.

 Web page within our system that's connected to our community